- What is SRE?

 Key Differences Highlighted

 - DevOps can do so by automating tasks such as creating build packs, monitoring application health, and provisioning/deploying software according to standards and best practices.
 Other tasks such as monitoring performance, compliance, and security are also automated.
-SRE teams work together with the goal of automating tasks and improving the overall functioning of the organization.
+SRE teams work together to automate tasks and improve the overall functioning of the organization.

 - Site Reliability Engineering is a process of finding and fixing any issues with software before it is released to the public.
 The idea is to minimize the risk of the software failing during its first use.
 In contrast, DevOps is a process of continuously improving the capabilities of an organization’s software development and operations teams.
 It is often used to predict when a new version of the software will be released, and how that version will be different from previous ones.